owenvickery/cg2at/README.md

 </p>

-Due to the modular nature of CG representation, you can switch residues during the conversion if you wish to make simple mutations.
+Due to the modular nature of CG representation, you can switch beads and residues during the conversion if you wish to make simple mutations.

-If the residue you are swapping to has the same number or fewer CG beads you can use the following flag to change the residue.
+The swapping procedure is limited to residues with the same number or fewer CG beads, the script cannot add extra beads.
+If you wish to add extra beads to residues, this can be done in the initial input file.

 <b>-swap </b>